 The most convenient arrival is through the Charles de Gaulle airport in Paris.
 At the airport, you can take the TGV from the Charles de Gaulle TGV2 terminal to Angers St. Laud.
 It is a 2.5-3 hours train ride from Paris to Angers.

 We recommend you arrive the Saturday before the program starts.
 Your housing contract with a host family begins on that day, and that allows you a couple of days to adapt to the time change and the city before beginning classes.
-We also have an orientation dinner on the Sunday evening before classes begin.
+Notice that the start date posted on our website is a Sunday.
+We have an orientation dinner on the Sunday evening before classes begin.
 If you want to arrive earlier than Saturday, you will need to make arrangements directly with your host family, and may need to pay extra (or you can choose to stay in a hotel until that Saturday).